Umauma Falls

+Viewed from a standard observation point.

 The Umauma Falls are located on the Umauma River on the Big Island of Hawaii, approximately 16 mi north of Hilo.

 They are unique in Hawaii as being a series of three waterfalls in close proximity.
 They are easily viewed from an overlook located on private botanical garden property accessible for a fee.
 The overlook was constructed in 1996 by Walter L. Wagner who was developing the World Botanical Gardens with the waterfalls overlook as part of the tourist attraction.
 Subsequently, the waterfall overlook ownership was transferred circa 2008, and access to the overlook is now through Umauma Experience (also a botanical garden), and not through World Botanical Gardens.

 Formation and history

 The Umauma Falls and River has been forming since the Mauna Kea volcano on which flank it flows slowly emerged from the sea beginning millions of years ago.
 During this period, the volcano formed alternating layers of volcanic ash or solidified lava, forming distinct layers that can erode at different rates.
 Eventually, Mauna Kea reached its current height, and entered a 'final phase' of primarily cinder cone eruptions from the flanks of Mauna Kea, which also deposited a 10-meter thick layer of ash, which is now the fertile soil presently found on the relatively level or gentle-slope portions.
 Due to the flow of the trade-winds, the southern regions of the eastern flank of Mauna Kea have higher rainfalls than the northern regions.
 The Umauma River is at the dividing line between heavy rains to the south, and lighter rains to the north.
 It is the most northernly river to have a continuous flow and not dry up during the dry season.

 Rainfall can at times be intense, and two feet of rain in a few hours has been recorded in historic times, and presumably even heavier rains can occur, and the further up-slope, the more intense the rainfall.
 Such rainfalls can swell the rivers to huge flows, moving boulders and rocks downstream.

 As the boulders tumble down slope, they will tend to cause erosion wherever they hit, and this forms small waterfalls.
 Over time, as boulders fall over the waterfall, they erode deeply at the base of the waterfall, forming a plunge pool.
 During normal low flows, these make for excellent swimming holes, and are notable features of all the waterfalls on Mauna Kea.